 *an ongoing series of quotations – mostly from artists, to artists – that offers wisdom, inspiration, and advice for the sometimes lonely road we are on.

 A painting is not a joke.
 If you aren’t serious, every single time you cheat by not being serious, every time you cut a corner, you are making a record of your stupidity and you won’t be able to take it back.
 In the end the painting is the sum of everything you have put into it.
 Sometimes it’s a sum of stupidity.
 Something stupid can never be erased – if you put down black and afterward you put a red on top to correct it, your red will not be red.

 Louise Bourgeois: Destruction of the Father, Reconstruction of the Father: Writings and interview 1923-1997, edited and with texts by Marie-Laure Bernadac and Hans-Ulrich Obrist

 Comments are welcome!

-Posted on December 5, 2018, in Creative Process, Inspiration, Pearls from Artists, Quotes and tagged "Louise Bourgeois: Destruction of the Father Reconstruction of the Father: Writings and Interviews 1923-1997", “Acolytes”, cheat, erased, everything you have put into it, Hans-Ulrich Obrist, joke, Louise Bourgeois, Marie-Laure Bernadac, painting, record, serious, soft pastel on sandpaper, stupidity, take it back.
+Posted on December 5, 2018, in 2018, Creative Process, Inspiration, Pearls from Artists, Quotes and tagged "Louise Bourgeois: Destruction of the Father Reconstruction of the Father: Writings and Interviews 1923-1997", “Acolytes”, cheat, erased, everything you have put into it, Hans-Ulrich Obrist, joke, Louise Bourgeois, Marie-Laure Bernadac, painting, record, serious, soft pastel on sandpaper, stupidity, take it back.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 329.